mobie/mobie.github.io/tutorials/more_features.md

 if your working on a laptop without much memory then you should select a lower resolution level with an image of smaller total size.

-All exported images will be opened as normal imageJ images that you can save / analyse however you want.
+All exported images will be opened as normal ImageJ images that you can save / analyse however you want.

 ## <a name="registrations"></a>Register images/sources